DrProton824/vader5pro-hid-tools/docs/USBPcap_ReverseEngineering.md

 ---

-# Baseline Traffic (Controller Connected, No Initialization)
+# Baseline Traffic (Controller Connected)

-Captured with dongle plugged in, controller ON, no vendor initialization sent.
+Captured with dongle plugged in, controller ON (without the initial connection sequence).

 Observed: